Coda: The Volunteer Orchestra Challenge

 From Our audience and friends.
 We delight in allowing FREE Admission to keep our doors open to all, including families and senior citizens.
 We are able to do that because of the ongoing generosity of our many loyal supporters.
 They are our mainstay.

 From Our members.
-Each of us pays $300 a year in dues.
+Each of us contributes $300 a year.
 Many contribute additional sums, some quite substantial.

 From PSO souvenirs and refreshments.
 We ask audience and members to make donations for Prometheus commemorative items.
 In the past we had attractive coffee mugs.
 For the 50th season, we have tote bags, water bottles and champagne glasses, all featuring our fiery logo.
 And those intermission goodies.